Investigating Demographic Bias in Brain MRI Segmentation: A Comparative Study of Deep-Learning and Non-Deep-Learning Methods: Methods

 We used two core metrics for evaluating raw segmentation performance.
 First, the Dice similarity coefficient (DSC) is an overlap-based metric that ranges from 0 with no overlap to 1 with complete overlap.
 Let $X$ denote the ground truth segmentation and $Y$ be the predicted segmentation.
 The Dice coefficient is computed as:\\

-Second, the normalized surface Dice or normalized surface distance (NSD) defined by \cite{Nikolov2021} is a boundary-based metric that measures the Dice coefficient on boundary pixels with a margin. $\tau$ is the maximum tolerated distance from the boundary that defines the border region.
+Second, the normalized surface Dice (NSD) defined by \cite{Nikolov2021} is a boundary-based metric that measures the Dice coefficient on boundary pixels with a margin. $\tau$ is the maximum tolerated distance from the boundary that defines the border region.
 For two shapes X and Y, $S_X$ and $S_Y$ denote their boundaries, and $\mathcal{B}_X^{(\tau)}$ and $\mathcal{B}_Y^{(\tau)}$ are the corresponding boundary regions~\citep{Maier-Hein2024}.

 Furthermore, to evaluate fairness in the models' results, we utilized the \textbf{Equity-Scaled Segmentation Performance (ESSP) metric}, originally proposed by \citet{tian2024fairseglargescalemedicalimage}.
 Computing ESSP requires two components: \begin{enumerate} \item The overall segmentation accuracy (the mean accuracy of a model on all demographic groups) \item The deviation of a model's accuracy on each demographic group from the overall segmentation accuracy \end{enumerate} Let $A$ denote the set of demographic groups under consideration (in our case, white male, white female, black male, and black female), $N_A$ denote the total size of all test sets across all subgroups in $A$, $\text{DSC}_a$ represent the average Dice coefficient for subgroup $a \in A$, and $n_a$ is the size of subgroup a.
 We compute the overall segmentation accuracy for each of the models by averaging the Dice coefficient over all samples in the test set: